almamigratoria-netizen/Leaflet-SVGMarkers/README.md

 * `glyph:` name of a glyph from a CSS you have loaded.
 * `glyphPrefix:` Defaults to the name of the glyph up to the first '-'
 * `glyphColor:` Defaults to `white`.
+* `number:` Puts a number (or other character) on the marker.
+The `glyphColor` option can be used to color it.
+> [!NOTE]
-__glyphs tested with font-awesome 4.7, boxicons, bootstrap-icons 1.13.1__
+> glyphs tested with font-awesome 4.7, boxicons, bootstrap-icons 1.13.1
+> adding a glyph or number automatically reduces the dot radius to zero
 * `class:` add a whitespace separated list of classes to the SVG element.
+> [!NOTE]
+> Standard CSS specificity rules apply to SVG's.
+Presentation attributes in SVG's have the lowest priority.
 * `image:` SVG (string) or URL.
 Adds a user supplied image to the SVG.
 * `imageOpts:` attributes for the image.
 Typically you should supply width and height (both default to 15, the standard Maki-icon size).
 Supply x and y to center the image (although it will try to center with the information it has).  `image`s are created using the SVG `<image>` tag, so sttributes aren't exactly the same as for `Image()`, but there are plenty of [references](https://developer.mozilla.org/en-US/docs/Web/SVG/Reference/Element/image) out there.
 * Any option not understood will try to be applied to the "style" attributes, which may or may not be what you want.

-## CSS specificity
-The order of precedence for specificity (from most important to least) is:
-- element style
-- #id
-- .class
-- type (<circle>, <path>, etc)
-- SVG presentation attributes

 ## The SVGMarkerUtil class
 You can also import the SVGMarkerUtil class.
 There are some potentially